-1) Permit student to continue in the program without contingencies

-2) Permit student to continue in the program with contingencies for continuation (examples: time limits; additional coursework; evidence of ability to function; a plan of academic or nonacademic expectations; requirements for monitoring)

-3) Permit student to continue in the program by suspending or waiving a department requirement

-4) Recommend dismissal from the program
+- 1. Permit student to continue in the program without contingencies - 2.
+Permit student to continue in the program with contingencies for continuation (examples: time limits; additional coursework; evidence of ability to function; a plan of academic or nonacademic expectations; requirements for monitoring) - 3.
+Permit student to continue in the program by suspending or waiving a department requirement - 4.
+Recommend dismissal from the program

-Student Dismissal - Faculty Review Panel
+Student Dismissal - Faculty Review Panel (FRP)

-A Faculty Review Panel comprised of three faculty members will be elected by the Social Work Faculty each academic year.
-The Panel will be charged with reviewing 1) students recommended for dismissal and 2) applicants for re-entry to the BSW/MSW program.
+A Faculty Review Panel (FRP) comprised of three faculty members will be elected by the SWRK faculty each academic year.
+The FRP will be charged with reviewing 1) students recommended for dismissal and 2) applicants for re-entry to the BSW/MSW program.